mkhanyisig/Gamefam-Analytics/Readme.md

 2. **Scheduled Tasks**

-The backend fetches data from the external API every 10 minutes.
+The backend Cron job container fetches data from the external API every 10 minutes and updates the DB.
 This is managed through Laravel's scheduler.

 ## Viewing the Homepage